Frequently Asked Questions

 A few weeks before camp, you will be contacted to provide your child's swim level.
 If you don't know for sure, we have a short questionnaire that helps determine approximately what level they should be placed in.

-On the first day of camp, every child will be assessed to ensure they are in the correct swim level.
+On the first day of camp, every child will be assessed to ensure they are in the correct swim level, and they will be switched to the right level if needed.

 What are specialty streams?